awslabs/sagemaker-debugger/docs/mxnet/README.md

 python -m tornasole.rules.rule_invoker --trial-dir ~/tornasole-testing/vg-demo/trial-one --rule-name VanishingGradient
 ```

-Note: You can also try some further analysis on tensors saved by following [programming model](../analysis/README.md#the-programming-model) section of our analysis README.
+Note: You can also try some further analysis on tensors saved by following [programming model](../rules/README.md#the-programming-model) section of our Rules README.

 ##### Tornasole S3 mode example